6 Things You Should Do Before You Get Pregnant + A Free Printable List

 When I became pregnant with Brody, I had no idea what an impact my pre-conception habits and diet could have on my pregnancy.
 As I started researching, I realized there is a TON of information out there.
 But what was really important?
 What would have the biggest impact on a healthy pregnancy and the birth I had hoped for?
 Now, as a childbirth educator, I realize there are many things you can do before you conceive to set yourself up for a healthy, happy pregnancy.
 Below, I've rounded up the top 6 on my list.

 The foods you eat and things you put in your body before conception can have an impact on your ability to conceive and the health of your pregnancy.
 If you are thinking about getting pregnant, start making changes now.
 Right around the time I became pregnant with Brody, my husband and I were doing a month of Whole30 eating.
 It helped us break some of our not so healthy habits.
 Now that I’m pregnant with Baby #3 we are doing a quick Whole30 refresh to get back on track.
 Below are a couple of adjustments that may lead to a healthier baby and easier pregnancy.

-- Pass on the Fried Foods.
+Pass on the Fried Foods.
 Fried and greasy foods are known to be a common trigger for morning sickness.
 Eliminate these from your diet before you conceive to help combat the first trimester nausea.

 The relationship you have with your care provider can really determine your birth experience.
 Start researching local midwives and OB/GYNs prior to becoming pregnant.
 Seek out referrals from local friends and start asking questions.
 Below is FREE printable list of questions you should ask the care providers you interview.
 The answers to these questions will give you an insight into the care providers philosophy on birth and how it aligns with what you envision your birth to be like.